Santiago J. Duckworth

 Santiago Jacob Duckworth (June 13, 1865 – June 28, 1930), known locally as S. J. Duckworth, served in the California State Assembly for the 61st district from 1893 to 1895.
-He was as an early Monterey pioneer businessman, real estate developer, and visionary of Carmel-by-the-Sea.
-In 1889, he wanted to build a Catholic summer resort, bought the rights to develop the Carmel area, filed a subdivision map, and started selling lots.
-After an unccessful undertaking, he sold the property to James Franklin Devendorf in 1902, who went on to found the Carmel Development Company and Carmel-by-the-Sea and the Carmel Highlands in California, United States.
-Duckworth helped shape the early development of Carmel, bringing the first major developers and builders to Carmel, and attracting some of the first residents.
+He was as an early Monterey pioneer businessman, real estate developer, and visionary of the short-lived Carmel City.
+In 1889, he wanted to build a Catholic summer resort, bought the rights to develop the area, filed a subdivision map, and started selling lots.

 Early life

 Duckworth was born on June 13, 1865, in Monterey, California.
-His mother, Josefa Romero (1834-1931), was the daughter of José Figueroa the Mexican Governor of Alta California from 1833 to 1835.
+His Californio mother, Josefa Romero, was the daughter of José Figueroa the Mexican Governor of Alta California from 1833 to 1835.
 His father was Lorenzo Santiago Duckworth (1831-1871).
 Lorenzo's mother was Antonia Armenta, whose father, José María Armenta, held the land grant to Rancho Point Pinos.
 He lost his father at the age of six.
 With his two older brothers, they were sent to Watsonville Orphan Asylum in Watsonville, California where they were educated by Fransican Fathers.
 At the age of eleven Duckworth he left to support his widowed mother.

 On November 29, 1892, Duckworth married his first wife, widow Flora Manuel (1852-1903), daughter of Carmen Amesti McKinley (1824–1901) and James McKinley, at the St. Mary's Catholic Cathedral in San Francisco.
 Carmen Amesti was the daughter of Jose Amesti, who owned Rancho Los Corralitos a Mexican Land Grant.
 She died at a hospital in Watsonville, California, at 45 years of age, on October 19, 1903.
-He married his second wife, Eloisa Maria Pinto (1885-1961) on June 23, 1908, at the home of the bride's parents in Watsonville.
-Father P. D. Hassett, from the St Patrick's Catholic Church, gave the blessing at the wedding.
+He married Eloisa Maria Pinto on June 23, 1908, at the home of the bride's parents in Watsonville.

 Professional background

-In January 1883, Duckworth took a job at the Western Union in San Luis Obispo, California.
-He then moved to Nogales, Arizona in 1884, to work for the Mexico Railway Company and the Federal Telegraph Service in Sonora, California where he got the title of "Chief Operator."
-In 1886 he returned to Monterey.
-In 1887, he worked in real estate in Monterey with his brother, Belisario E. Duckworth (1858-1917).

 Politician

+In July 1890, he made an unsuccessful run for the Republican Party's nomination to the California State Assembly from Monterey County.